SoneVijay/IFN636_A1_Books/README.md

 ## Contact
-For any issues or queries, open an issue on GitHub or contact the repository owner.
+For any issues or queries, open an issue on GitHub or you may contact me through email n11790792@qut.edu.au